sebastianmaureira/start-go_g10/README.md

  ## How to solve "made a change without pulling first"

- 1. Copy *ALL* changes in other folder
+ 1. Copy *ALL* changes in another folder OUTSIDE THE REPO
  2. In the terminal write "git restore ."
  3. Write "git pull"
  4. Merge the conflicts